1. GCC Summary

 Only patent applications may be filed in the GCC at present.
 Utility models and designs are not adopted.
 This makes it necessary to file utility model and design applications in each country of the GCC.
 Note, however, that at present, no system for utility models exists in Saudi Arabia.

 Regarding trademarks, a GCC Unified Trade Mark Law was enacted in 2006 in order to unify the trademark systems within GCC.
-In 2015, the GCC Trade Cooperation Committee passed the Implementing Regulations of the GCC Trade Mark Law, which put the Unified Trade Mark Law into effect in Kuwait, Bahrain, Qatar, and Saudi Arabia.
-UAE and Oman are presently preparing legal amendments which will put the Unified Trade Mark Law into effect there as well.
+In 2015, the GCC Trade Cooperation Committee passed the Implementing Regulations of the GCC Trade Mark Law, which put the Unified Trade Mark Law into effect in Kuwait, Bahrain, and Saudi Arabia.
+Following this, in July 2017, the Unified Trade Mark Law also came into effect in Oman.
+UAE and Qatar are presently preparing legal amendments which will put the Unified Trade Mark Law into effect in those countries as well.
 It will therefore be possible, in the near future, to register trademarks in each GCC states under the unified law.

 It is important to note that while the GCC Unified Trade Mark Law does unify trademark systems within the GCC, it does not establish a system for centralizing trademark applications across all GCC states, as is done with the EU's EUTM.
 Each GCC state will continue to have its own trademark registry which will be maintained and managed independently.
 As such, an applicant wishing to register a trademark in each GCC state will be required to file a separate application in each country, in the same manner as before the passing of the unified law.